Love for Sale (Bilal album): Leak

+Shelving

+Shortly after the leak, Bilal posted a statement on his MySpace profile, expressing concern that the leak could lead to Love for Sale being shelved by his record label.
+Interscope wanted to abandon the project altogether and have Bilal start from scratch, to which he refused and stopped attending scheduled studio sessions.
+"I was really happy with the work that I had done, and we just started to go back and forth", he explains.
 In September 2006, Adrian Covert reported for Prefixmag that neither Bilal nor Universal Records (Interscope's parent company) had made a statement about Love for Sale in the seven months since its leak while noting the singer's absence from the artist roster at Universal's website.
 This led Covert to deduce that Love for Sale had been shelved.

 Interscope's decision to shelve the album became the subject of much controversy among online communities, with many debating the label's reasons.
 Rumors circulated that Interscope used the leak as an excuse to abandon a project they deemed too experimental to market, or that it was leaked by the label for this very reason.
 According to WBUR journalist Arielle Gray, Love for Sale was "shrouded in controversy and eschewed by his label because it deviated from the sound of his previous project".
 Some said Interscope was "discouraged by the tepid audience reception", writes Swan.
 Although Gordon regards it as "one of the biggest mysteries in neo-soul history", Bilal believes the rumors to all be "the truth to a certain extent" and adds that he also considered people in his inner circle when initially assessing the leak.
 Ron Hart of Blurt attributes the leak to "an industry insider" and calls it a "career near-death experience" for the singer, while Bonafide Magazine's Alex Naghshineh says it rendered the album's title "tragically ironic".